kornia/kornia/README.md

   ```

 ## Contributing
 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.
 If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.
-Please, consider reading the [CONTRIBUTING](https://github.com/arraiyopensource/kornia/blob/master/CONTRIBUTING.rst) notes.
-The participation in this open source project is subject to [Code of Conduct](https://github.com/arraiyopensource/kornia/blob/master/CODE_OF_CONDUCT.md).
+Please, consider reading the [CONTRIBUTING](https://github.com/kornia/kornia/blob/master/CONTRIBUTING.rst) notes.
+The participation in this open source project is subject to [Code of Conduct](https://github.com/kornia/kornia/blob/master/CODE_OF_CONDUCT.md).

 ## Community
-- **forums:** discuss implementations, research, etc. [GitHub Forums](https://github.com/kornia/kornia/discussions)
+- **Forums:** discuss implementations, research, etc. [GitHub Forums](https://github.com/kornia/kornia/discussions)
-- **GitHub issues:** bug reports, feature requests, install issues, RFCs, thoughts, etc. [OPEN](https://github.com/kornia/kornia/issues/new/choose)
+- **GitHub Issues:** bug reports, feature requests, install issues, RFCs, thoughts, etc. [OPEN](https://github.com/kornia/kornia/issues/new/choose)
 - **Slack:** Join our workspace to keep in touch with our core contributors and be part of our community.
 [JOIN HERE](https://join.slack.com/t/kornia/shared_invite/zt-csobk21g-CnydWe5fmvkcktIeRFGCEQ)
-- for general information, please visit our website at www.kornia.org
+- For general information, please visit our website at www.kornia.org